Five Barbarians

 The Five Barbarians, or Wu Hu (五胡 (Wǔ Hú)), is a Chinese historical exonym for five ancient non-Han "Hu" peoples who immigrated to northern China in the Eastern Han dynasty, and then overthrew the Western Jin dynasty and established their own kingdoms in the 4th–5th centuries.
-The peoples categorized as the Five Barbarians were:
+The peoples categorized as the Five Barbarians were the Xiongnu, Jie, Xianbei, Qiang and Di.